jsreport/docs/docs/API.md

 > `BODY:`
 >```js
    {
       "template": { "shortid" : "g1PyBkARK"  },
       "data" : { ... },
       "options": { timeout: 60000 }
    }
 >```

-In the most typical case, you will just insert your template shortid and input data.
+In the most typical case, you will just insert your template **shortid** or template **name** and input data.
 The best way to find out shortid and to get other informations is to use API button in the template designer.
-This button will popup dialog with very usefull informations for the particular template you should have in order to render it using API.
+This button will popup dialog with very useful information for the particular template you should have in order to render it using API.
-Using this dialog is quite important because options you have may be different based on the extensions you have activated.

 ![API dialog](http://jsreport.net/screenshots/API.png)

 > See the POST response headers to get usefull informations about report like content type.

-In the advanced scenario where you have some kind of a dynamic template, you can remove `shortid` value from the request and fill template attributes manually as you want.
+In the advanced scenario where you have some kind of a dynamic template, you can remove `shortid` or `name` identification from the request and fill the template attributes manually as you want.
 Look at the following snippet rendering simple hello world.

 > `POST:` https://test.jsreportonline.net/api/report
 <br/>